File Formats

 and for exporting screenshots.

-images for low quality textures are supported for compatibility reasons.
+images for low quality, reduced color textures are supported for compatibility reasons.

 All 256 color images must share the same color palette per level, given in